Shenaz Treasury

-Shenaz Treasurywala (born 29 June 1981) is an Indian actress and travel vlogger.
+Shenaz Treasurywala is an Indian actress and travel vlogger.

 Career

 Discovered by a photographer during her first year in college, her first modeling assignment was for the soft drink Gold Spot.
 She also did advertising work for Akai and Philips before MTV Networks Asia hired her to work as a VJ on the MTV's Most Wanted program.

 Her acting debut was in the 2001 Telugu film Eduruleni Manishi, followed by the 2003 Bollywood film Ishq Vishk, which earned her a nomination for the best supporting actress award by the Filmfare Film Awards.
 With her lifelong love of travel, she wrote travel articles for Cosmopolitan, Elle, and Femina.
 As of the early 2010s, Treasurywala resides in Mumbai, India and serves as the host of Culture Shock on the Travel Channel.
 In 2011, she got a recurring role as Rama Patel on the American soap opera One Life to Live.
 A few months later, she signed a contract with the show until its cancellation in 2012 and then returned as a contract player when the show started airing its webisodes in 2013.

-Treasury' returned to India to visit her family and was offered a leading role in Ishq Vishk after meeting director Ken Ghosh at a Mumbai night club.
+Treasury returned to India to visit her family and was offered a leading role in Ishq Vishk after meeting director Ken Ghosh at a Mumbai night club.

 In 2009, she appeared in the films Aagey Se Right and Radio.
 She wrote the screenplay for and appeared in the 2011 movie Luv Ka The End.
 She also appeared in the movie Delhi Belly.
 She is part of the film Main Aur Mr. Riight.

 During 2015, she was a contributor and occasional panelist on The Nightly Show with Larry Wilmore on Comedy Central in the United States.

 In 2017, she appeared in the critically acclaimed indie film The Big Sick where she played Kumail Nanjiani's sister-in-law.

 She has also hosted All Women Special Wrestling Event "WWE Evolution" on 28 October 2018.

+In addition to acting, she has now started to share her travel vlogs on YouTube and Instagram.